e-rotaract/e-rotaract.github.io/_pages/join-us.md

 After that, just wait, and we will inform you when you can join the e-club.

-Reminder: if not being a member yet, you can still participate in our social projects, personal development events, virtual meetings, and much more!
+Reminder: you can always participate in our social projects, personal development events, virtual meetings, and much more!

 <br><br><br>
 <br><br><br>